 Table 2.
 Sources of error in burrowing petrel survey extrapolation.
-Number of studies in each errortype category expressed as percentage of total number of studies reviewed (parentheses in column header).
+Number of studies in each error-type category expressed as percentage of total number of studies reviewed (parentheses in column header).

 Other aspects of timing are important to consider; for example, whether investigator disturbance is greater at a particular stage in the breeding season.
-This is often discussed in the context of shearwaters (Warham 1990), or focuses on the impacts of handling (Carey 2009).
-However, to our knowledge disturbance to Procellaria petrels from burrow inspection that does not involve handling (burrowscope, access hatch, acoustic playback) has not been recorded.
+This is often discussed in the context of shearwaters (Warham 1990), or focuses on the impacts of handling (Carey 2009), but to our knowledge the effects of burrow inspection that does not involve handling (burrowscope, access hatch, acoustic playback) have not been recorded for Procellaria petrels.
 Weather may also be important: the number of non-breeding birds can fluctuate greatly from one day to the next, depending on weather- or food-driven attendance cycles (R. Phillips pers. com.).
 Ryan et al. (2006) ascribed an increase in burrow occupancy to windy and misty conditions causing an influx of non-breeding and prospecting birds.
 This illustrates the advantage of collecting occupancy data over a number of days in order to identify and sample such phenomena.